hyperspy/hyperspy/doc/user_guide/mva.rst

 One of the most popular uses of :py:meth:`~.learn.mva.MVA.decomposition` is data denoising.
-This is achieved by using a limited set of components to make a model of the original, omitting the less significant components that ideally contain only noise.
-This is also known as *dimensionality reduction*.
+This is achieved by using a limited set of components to make a model of the original dataset, omitting the less significant components that ideally contain only noise.

 To reconstruct your denoised or reduced model, run the :py:meth:`~.learn.mva.MVA.get_decomposition_model` method.
 For example: